littlefs-project/littlefs/DESIGN.md

 caching large parts of the filesystem in RAM, a strategy that is unavailable for embedded systems.

-Another interesting filesystem design technique that the littlefs borrows the most from, is the [copy-on-write (COW)](https://en.wikipedia.org/wiki/Copy-on-write).
+Another interesting filesystem design technique is that of [copy-on-write (COW)](https://en.wikipedia.org/wiki/Copy-on-write).
 A good example of this is the [btrfs](https://en.wikipedia.org/wiki/Btrfs) filesystem.
 COW filesystems can easily recover from corrupted blocks and have natural protection against power loss.
 However, if they are not designed with